Orchidcat/ThinkBetter/ThinkBetter/Anki 高级设置.md

 recommendation:
-switch from using anki recommendations and go into a Time basis
+- switch from using anki recommendations and go into a Time basis.
+- Add on Speed Focus App